kcz358/Deep-Learning-Flower-Recognition/README.md

 by replacing the `train.py` to `representation_learning.py`.

 ## Visualization
+We follow [Visualizing the Loss Landscape of Neural Nets](https://arxiv.org/abs/1712.09913) to visualize the loss landscape

 You can visualize the loss landscape by including your pretrained checkpoint into the config and run:
 ```